Chappell Roan: Inspiration

-Cultural influence
+Cultural impact

 Roan's success has led her to be called a "queer pop icon", "a superstar in the making", and a "visionary performer".
 Roan has been credited with leading a "lesbian pop renaissance" on the music charts and within the cultural zeitgeist.
 Roan's music brought the concept of compulsory heterosexuality into the forefront of mainstream pop music.
 She has been praised for her "unapologetic authenticity" and "expression of her queerness and femininity" in her music and live performances, inspiring young women to embrace their own sexuality.
 She has also been applauded for her image "rejecting the male gaze" within the pop landscape.
 Roan has been praised for her "punkish" attitude towards the status quo for queer performers and applauded for "rewriting the rules of lovelorn pop".
 Rolling Stone described watching Roan's performances as "like watching Michelangelo craft the statue of David in real time".

 In 2024, Roan gave a guest lecture at Harvard Medical School.
 When searching for Roan's name on Google, users are prompted with "Did you mean: your favorite artist's favorite artist", which references a viral clip of Roan introducing herself on stage at the Coachella Music Festival.
 This was inspired by Roan's favorite drag performer and now drag mother Sasha Colby.
 Roan joked the search term was caused by a "random twink who works at Google" and stated that she modified Colby's phrase as she hoped Colby would one day watch and recognize her.
 The two met in July 2024 while performing at Capitol Hill Block Party, where Colby asked Roan to join the House of Colby as her daughter.